Vypersan/Vypersan/README.md

 </div>

 # Introduction:
-Software developer aimed to create tools, tech and programs that are lightweight, effective and easy to use.
+Software developer who aims to create tools, tech and programs that are lightweight, effective and easy to use.

 # PROJECT GENESIS
 You can find PROJECT GENESIS [HERE](https://github.com/Kitsune-San/PROJECT_GENESIS)